L13/vscode-diff/README.md

 If the key bindings don't work, please check `Preferences -> Keyboard Shortcuts`.

-## Input Keyboard Shortcuts
+## Input/Menu Keyboard Shortcuts

-* `up/down` - Move cursor to previous/next list item
+* `up/down` - Move cursor to previous/next list item in menu.
-* `enter` - If menu is open, selected item will be filled in, otherwise a compare starts.
+* `enter` - If menu is visible, selected item will be filled in, otherwise a compare starts.

 ## List Keyboard Shortcuts

-Most keyboard shortcuts for the list view are working like your native Finder/Explorer.
+The keyboard shortcuts for the list view are working like the native Finder/Explorer applications on the OS where Visual Studio Code is installed.

 All platforms